 Outlook / MAPI profiles are configured using the Mail applet in system control panel, which gets installed with Outlook.

-Experiments show that the AutoComplete data is stored not in one location, but at least in two:
+Experiments showed that the AutoComplete data is stored not in one location, but at least in two:

 Both sets of data do not exist initially.
 They appear at different time points.